In my keynote at Digital Media Forum Dubai on 24 March 2015, I explored the trends in retail and e-commerce.

 So the coming few days, I will use my Swiss army knife to cut out some more examples, to be able to meet my timeslot with the accuracy of a Swiss watch.

 I expect each of my analysts to battle for their lives to keep their examples in.
-But of course the DMF particpants have the final say.
+But of course, the DMF participants have the final say.
 So I look forward to your feedback.